 Berlin, Germany, for Currywurst

 When in Germany, go to Berlin for the currywurst.
 This dish of German sausages and spices is the best street food you’ll find in town.
 Try it at Curry Baude, which has the freshest homemade currywurst.
 If you try Zur Bratpfanne, you might have to wait in line to dine, but don’t lose hope — it serves some of the best currywurst in town.
+The currywurst is just one of the many German food you must try.

 Lyon, France, for Modern French Cuisine